zhoukekestar/custom-decorators/README.md

   Easily extend and enhance existing code using a standard decorator syntax.

-  The extension plugin is written following the style of Koa Middleware.
+  The extension plugin is written following the style of `Koa Middleware`.

 # Quick Start